Hell in a Cell (2014)

-The 2014 Hell in a Cell was a professional wrestling event produced by WWE.
-It was the sixth annual Hell in a Cell and took place on October 26, 2014, at the American Airlines Center in Dallas, Texas, marking the second Hell in a Cell at this venue after the 2010 event.
-The event aired via pay-per-view (PPV) and livestreaming, marking the first Hell in a Cell event to livestream on the WWE Network, which launched in February.
+The 2014 Hell in a Cell was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the sixth annual Hell in a Cell event and took place on October 26, 2014, at the American Airlines Center in Dallas, Texas.
+The event centered on the men's Hell in a Cell match, a 20-foot-high roofed steel cage that surrounds the ring and ringside area with no countouts or disqualifications and the only way to win is by pinfall or submission in the ring.

-Eight matches were contested on the main card while one match took place on the Kickoff pre-show, which was streamed live on the WWE Network.
-The card featured two Hell in a Cell matches, where John Cena defeated Randy Orton to secure a future WWE World Heavyweight Championship match, and, in the main event, Seth Rollins defeated Dean Ambrose.
+Eight matches were contested on the main card while one match took place on the Kickoff pre-show.
+The card featured two Hell in a Cell matches, where in the main event, Seth Rollins defeated Dean Ambrose, and on the undercard, John Cena defeated Randy Orton to secure a future WWE World Heavyweight Championship match.

-The event had 83,000 buys (excluding WWE Network views), down from the previous year's 228,000 buys.
+This was the first Hell in a Cell event to livestream on the WWE Network, which launched in February.
+The event had 83,000 pay-per-view buys (excluding WWE Network views), down from the previous year's 228,000 buys.
+It was also the second Hell in a Cell event to be held at the American Airlines Center, after the 2010 event.

 Production

 Background

-The event was held at the American Airlines Center in Dallas, Texas.
+The sixth annual Hell in a Cell was the second time for the event to be held at the American Airlines Center in Dallas, Texas, after 2010.

-Hell in a Cell was a professional wrestling pay-per-view (PPV) event produced annually in October by WWE since 2009.
+Hell in a Cell was an annual professional wrestling pay-per-view (PPV) event produced every October by WWE since 2009.
 The concept of the event came from WWE's established Hell in a Cell match, in which competitors fought inside a 20-foot-high roofed cell structure surrounding the ring and ringside area.
 The main event match of the card was contested under the Hell in a Cell stipulation.
-The 2014 event was the sixth Hell in a Cell and was held on October 26 at the American Airlines Center in Dallas, Texas, marking the second Hell in a Cell held at this venue after the 2010 event.
-In addition to airing on traditional pay-per-view worldwide, it was the first Hell in a Cell to livestream on the WWE Network, which launched in February.
+The sixth Hell in a Cell event was held on October 26, 2014, at the American Airlines Center in Dallas, Texas, marking the second Hell in a Cell held at the venue, after the 2010 event.
+In addition to airing on traditional pay-per-view worldwide, it was the first Hell in a Cell event to livestream on the WWE Network, which launched in February.